 for most with family gatherings and early season skiing, racing resumes

-on Fri Jan.
-9 with the classic Viva Italia SL double-header
+on Tahoe's South Shore on Fri Jan.
+8 with the classic Viva Italia SL double-header

-at Heavenly Valley, followed by two days of GS racing at Sierra at Tahoe on the weekend.
+at Heavenly Valley, followed by two additional days of GS races at Heavenly.

 Our Far West division schedule takes a short break in early February as competitors

 from throughout the western region gather at Aspen CO the first week of February.

 The 2016 North American event on the FIS International Masters Cup calendar